Nucs/FontRegister/README.md

 ## Key Features
 - Ability to install/uninstall fonts in bulk.
 - Notify Windows OS about new fonts refreshing the font-lists on other apps immediately (photoshop, word and so on).
-- Written in pure C# and Pinvoke.
+- Written in pure C# and Pinvoke with a simple code-first API.
-- Code install/uninstall API via Nuget supporting .NET 4.8 and .NET 6.0/8.0.

 ## Supported Font Types